-As you all surely know, and if you do not know and I tell you that I'm here, the brand new SDK for Windows Phone 8 is only possible to install it on machines with 64-bit operating systems.
+As you all surely know, and if you do not know and I tell you that's why I'm here, the newly released SDK for Windows Phone 8 is only possible to install on machines with 64-bit operating systems.

-What is the reason ?, Well, surely there will be many, but one of them is that the new emulator to test our applications, it is not an emulator to use as we had in Windows Phone 7.5, but an image of virtualized OS through Hyper-V technology of Microsoft and this technology is only compatible with 64-bit systems as you can see in their requirements .
+What is the reason ?, well then surely there will be many, but one of them is the new emulator to test our applications, is not an emulator to use as we had in Windows Phone 7.5, but an image SO virtualized through the Hyper-V technology and Microsoft technology supports only 64-bit systems as you can see on your requirements .

-This to me means a great advantage over the previous emulator versions.
-On the one hand gives it greater stability and greater performance, on the other hand the launch multiple emulators at the same time is quite a task simpler than before, the management of images from our Windows Phone emulated now are manageable and not as before they were a single file and sometimes we had to stick with the session files that were hanged and others ...
+This to me means a great advantage over previous versions emulator.
+On the one hand gives it more stability and higher performance, on the other hand launch several emulators at the same time a rather more easily than before task is done, the image management of our Windows Phone emulated are now manageable and not as before they were a single file and sometimes had to stick with session files that were hanged and others ...

-Well, get to work and we will prepare to launch our brand new site emulator and view their full potential.
+Well, get to work and we will prepare to launch our brand new site emulator and see its potential.

-Go the first on the forehead, Visual Studio warns me kindly that you may not be enabled in the BIOS support for hardware virtualization, needed to launch Hyper-V and therefore the emulator.
+Go the first on the forehead, Visual Studio warns me gently that you may not be enabled in the BIOS support for hardware virtualization, needed to launch Hyper-V and therefore the emulator.

-But the first serious test whether our system is capable of running Hyper-V and if we have the hardware necessary for this.
-I remind you that we need our machines run the Hardware-assisted virtualization , SLAT (Second Level Address Translation) and DEP (hardware-based Data Execution Prevention).
+But the first serious check if your system is capable of running Hyper-V and if you have the hardware necessary to do so.
+I remind you that we need our machines run the Hardware-assisted virtualization , SLAT (Second Level Address Translation) and DEP (Hardware-based Data Execution Prevention).

-If this sounds like Chinese and you have no clue what I'm talking the best is unburden this small utility from Microsoft, called Coreinfo to check all these requirements.
+If this sounds like Chinese and you have no clue what I'm talking maybe it's unburden this small Microsoft utility called Coreinfo to check all these requirements.

-Just after unburden Coreinfo, execute it on the command line with administrator permissions, with the-v
+Just after unburden Coreinfo, we run it in the command line with administrator with the parameter -v

-This will display a data set of our processor capabilities.
+This will show us a series of data capabilities of our processor.

-We must ensure we have an asterisk in the last 2 features, capacity and SLAT hardware virtualization presente.y tell us that the Hypervisor is present.
+We must make sure we have an asterisk in the last 2 features, capacity and hardware virtualization SLAT presente.y to tell us that the hypervisor is present.

-Finally we need to do another test, in this case running Coreinfo without any input parameter.
+Finally we have to do another check, in this case running Coreinfo without any input parameter.

 C: \> Coreinfo.exe

-Among all the features we must look gives us the option NX, which will tell us whether we have the ability to DEP (Hardware-Based Data Executivo Prevention) or not, with an asterisk.
+Among all the features that we must look presents the NX option, which will tell us whether we have the ability to DEP (Hardware-based Data Executivo Prevention) or not, with an asterisk.

-After checking everything, we should know that we have to have an asterisk in the 3 characteristics mentioned and see Hypervisor is present, if this is not so we can start thinking about buying another computer or simply forget to try our applications in the emulator Windows Phone 8.
+Once we checked everything, we know that we have to have an asterisk in the 3 characteristics mentioned and see Hypervisor present, if this is not so we can start thinking about buying another computer or simply forget to test our applications on the emulator Windows Phone 8.

-Just a little something more, after checking our system and enabled in the BIOS the virtualization option, we add our user to the Administrators group Windows Hyper-V, to spare any permits and other issues when allocating hardware the emulator.
-To do this simply go to the station manager and assign users section of the administrators group our Hyper-V.
+Just one more thing, after checking your system and enabled in the BIOS virtualization option, we add our Windows user to the Administrators group of Hyper-V, to spare any permission issues and others when assigning hardware the emulator.
+To do this simply go to the team manager and section assign the user to the administrators group our Hyper-V.

-Well, ready, once completed these steps, the next time you run the emulator debugging, show us the notice of execution with elevated privileges if not already run Visual Studio with administrative rights.
+Well, ready, once completed these steps, the next time you run the emulator debugging, show us the notice of execution with elevated privileges if not run and Visual Studio with administrator permissions.

-Here our brand new emulator ready to start testing our applications for Windows Phone 8.
+Here our brand new emulator ready to begin testing our applications to Windows Phone 8.